ckeditor/ckeditor5/docs/builds/guides/frameworks/css.md

 ## Compatibility with Semantic-UI

-CKEditor 5 works properly with [Semantic-UI](https://semantic-ui.com/) after a minor CSS tweak.
-To use the {@link builds/guides/overview#balloon-editor balloon editor} inside a modal, it is necessary to increase the `z-index` of the UI:
+CKEditor 5 works properly with [Semantic-UI](https://semantic-ui.com/) after a small CSS tweak.
+To use the {@link builds/guides/overview#balloon-editor balloon editor} inside a modal, it is necessary to configure the `z-index` property of the floating editor UI to make it render over the modal:

 ```css
 /*